jFensch/wayfinder-os/README.md

 **A Live Neural Map of a Poetic Systems Engineer**

 Wayfinder OS is an interactive web demo that visualizes the lived experience of a neurodivergent mind.
-It turns emotional states into immersive, shareable insight through animated brain regions, state toggles, and poetic tooltips.
+It turns emotional states into immersive, shareable insight through animated brain regions, state toggles, and simple hover tooltips.

 ---